bacula-web/bacula-web/docs/source/01_about/features.rst

 General settings
 ================

-The genral settings page shows you current settings defined in application/config.php
+The general settings page shows you current settings defined in **application/config.php**

 For now, it's in read only mode but you might be able to update the configuration using this page in a future version.